Quick Answer

 If you are reviewing an existing company, use the entity detail page rather than the result list alone.
 Alaska’s Corporations page states that users should search the Corporations Database for entity details and status.

-Alaska LLC Name and Filing Notes
+Alaska Business Name and Filing Notes

-The Alaska forms and fees page lists $250 for a domestic Limited Liability Company Articles of Organization filing.
+The Alaska forms and fees page lists a $250 fee for a domestic Limited Liability Company Articles of Organization filing.
 Alaska also notes that many online filings post immediately, while hardcopy filings can be subject to processing times.

 For name planning, search the official database first, then verify requirements on the state forms and fees pages before filing.
 If you are forming an Alaska LLC, also check whether an initial report or biennial report applies after creation.